-Abortion PTSD or Post-Abortion Syndrome Symptoms
+Abortion PTSD (Post-Traumatic Stress Disorder) or Post-Abortion Syndrome

+Abortion PTSD has many “faces” depending on the variables surrounding the abortion situation.
 Choosing abortion can be a traumatic experience for everyone involved.
-Abortion PTSD has many “faces” depending on the variables surrounding the abortion situation.
 Below is a list of typical reactions some may experience in the months or years following an abortion.

 Rarely does the post-abortive person suffer every scenario.
 Other symptoms may not even be included in the list below.
 If someone has endured two or more of these situations/emotions, it could mean that their pain is centered on an abortion experience.
-If that is the case, abortion recovery classes can help bring peace.
+If that is the case, an abortion recovery program can help bring peace.

 Guilt – A mother’s heart is genetically designed to “protect their child at all costs.”
 Abortion can short-circuit that basic human instinct, leading to feelings of guilt.
 A common Abortion PTSD guilty reaction could be that the individuals believes future bad events happen because they “deserve it” for making this choice.